varikvalefor/matel/README.md

 ## Getting Started
 ### Configuration
+#### Required Stuff
 Matel is configured through the modification of `Config.hs`, located at `src/Config.hs`.
 Assuming that Matel is actually functional, `username` and `authToken` _must_ be set.
+#### Colour
+The colours of Matel's TUI can be changed through the editing of the `Colour` module, which is located at `src/Colour.hs`.
+Like the rest of Matel, `Colour` has decent documentation and can be edited reasonably easily.